How To Keep Wasps From Nesting

 The Difference Between Wasps And Bees

-If you think some kind of flying insect is nesting on your property, then you need to identify whether its wasps or bees.
+If you think some kind of flying insect is nesting on your property, then you need to identify whether it’s wasps or bees.
 They can look the same at first glance, but there are key differences.

 How To Stop Wasps From Nesting